Modelling the spectra of the kilonova AT2017gfo -- II: Beyond the photospheric epochs: Introduction

 Our focus in \paperI\ was on studying specific species (e.g. \SrII, through the identification of the near-infrared triplet producing the broad absorption feature between $\sim 0.7 - 1.0$\,\micron), or on identifying sets of elements (e.g. the necessary presence of the lanthanides in our models, combining to suppress the flux in the near-UV and optical parts of the spectra $\gtrsim 2$ days).
 In this paper, our work from \paperI\ is extended, but now we predominantly focus on the later phases.
 The project has two main goals.
 First, we examine the \pcyg\ feature that is present between $\sim 0.7 - 1.2$\,\micron.
 In early-phase modelling, this feature has been associated with \SrII, and it remains persistent in the observed spectra until at least the +7.4\,d spectrum.
 We aim to determine whether this feature is consistent with \SrII\ producing an early \pcyg\ feature, which evolves through to later phases, and into a pure emission feature, or whether we require contribution from additional species beyond the first few days.
-Second, we wish to identify the transitions that are dominating the other emission features in the late-time spectra, to constrain the composition of the ejecta at these later phases.
-In this vein, we also attempt to model the two broad near-infrared (NIR) features, present in the intermediate-phase \xsh\ spectra of \gfo\ ($+3.4$ days onward), which we did not successfully reproduce with our \tardis\ modelling in \paperI.
+Second, we analyse the other spectral features, with the goal of determining ejecta properties, and constraining the composition of the ejecta.
+We model the two broad near-infrared (NIR) features, present in the intermediate- and late-phase \xsh\ spectra of \gfo\ ($+3.4$~days onward), which we did not successfully reproduce with our \tardis\ modelling in \paperI.
+We also perform empirical fitting of the late-time ($+7.4$~days onward) features to deduce ejecta properties, before performing a line identification study to shortlist the species that may be contributing to the observed data.
+Positive identification would allow us to constrain the composition of the ejecta.

 The work presented here is a continuation of that presented in \paperI, and so the reader is directed to that manuscript for further details.
 Here we use the same atomic data set as \paperI, which made use of data from the Chianti \citep[][]{Chianti-OG, Chianti-v10}, Kurucz \citep[][\url{http://kurucz.harvard.edu/atoms.html}]{Kurucz2017}, and \textsc{dream} data bases \citep[][]{DREAM1, DREAM2}, as well as the Pt and Au data presented by \cite{Gillanders2021} and \cite{McCann2022}.
 In addition, we also make use of collisional data for \SrII, presented by \cite{Bautista2002}.
 We also use the same spectral data set, which we compiled from \cite{Pian2017} and \cite{Smartt2017}, with several additions. \cite{Tanvir2017} and \cite{Troja2017} present \textit{Hubble Space Telescope} (\hst) spectra of \gfo, at four separate epochs (+4.9, +7.3, +9.4 and +10.6~days).
 The spectra obtained at +4.9 and +9.4\,d contain a broad, emission-like feature at $\sim 1.40$\,\micron, which corresponds to a telluric region.
 Hence, this feature is not seen in any of our \xsh\ spectra at similar epochs.
 In the case of the +9.4\,d spectrum, the epoch of observation agrees exactly with one of the \xsh\ spectra, and so we merged this \hst\ spectrum with the \xsh\ spectrum at this epoch, replacing the pixels of \xsh\ with the flux-calibrated \hst\ pixels, within the telluric region.
 The +0.5 day spectrum from \cite{Shappee2017} is included, but it is blue and featureless, and so does not contribute to our analysis in this paper; however, we include it to illustrate the lack of prominent spectral features at very early times.